chiutaiyin/PhotoWCT2/README.md

 Code for our WACV 2022 paper [PhotoWCT2: Compact Autoencoder for Photorealistic Style Transfer Resulting from Blockwise Training and Skip Connections of High-Frequency Residuals](https://https://arxiv.org/abs/2110.11995)

 ## Requirements
-- tensorflow v2.0.0 or above
+- tensorflow v2.0.0 or above (we developed the models with tf-v2.4.1 and we also tested them in tf-v2.0.0)

 ## Models and files
 We apply the proposed blockwise training to train two models: